k10sj02/serious-sql/Case Study #2 - Danny's Diner/annotated_solutions.md

 ## Exploratory Data Analysis

+- Hypothesis 1: number of customers in members table should be equal to number of customers in sales table

 ```sql
 SELECT COUNT (DISTINCT customer_id)
 FROM dannys_diner.members;
 ```
-_Insight: We have 2 customers in the members table._

 ```sql
 SELECT COUNT (DISTINCT customer_id)
 FROM dannys_diner.sales;
 ```
-_Insight: We have 3 customers in the sales table._
+_Insight: We have 3 customers in the sales table but we have 2 customers in the members table.
+Upon further inquiry, I realize that my hypothesis is wrong. `sales` represent all the customers who have purchased meals while before converting to `members`._

 ```sql
 SELECT *